 Surgical options for adrenal tumors include:

 The Advanced Multimodality Image Guided Operating (AMIGO) Suite at BWH is a unique, research-based operating room that allows surgeons to use MRI coupled with real-time ultrasound guidance.
-Daniel T. Ruan, MD is the first surgeon to apply this technology to perform cortical sparing adrenalectomy.

 You will receive a thorough diagnostic examination to evaluate if you have an adrenal tumor and determine what course of treatment is needed.
 Careful monitoring and the involvement of an experienced endocrine surgeon are important to the successful outcome for patients with adrenal disorders.